 Typical range for most EVs is 3-5 miles per 65 pound PbA battery, and my Citicar makes the average at just over 4 miles per battery.

-According to the KillAWatt meter, 250 whr/mile (input) averaged over the last three months.
+According to the KillAWatt meter, 240 whr/mile (input) averaged over the last three months.
 Equates to about 1.6 cents a mile using the EV discount rate our local electric utility company provides.
 At 'cruise' speed of 28 MPH, draws about 95 amps (from Alltrax logging utility).
 With expired 6 volt batteries, it used about 370 Whr/mile.
+Now that the pack is showing signs of aging, the Wh/mile is starting to creep upwards.

 EV Miles